alirezagharahi/d_SBRS/README.md

 # Diversification in Session-based News Recommender Systems

 This page contains support material for the paper: A Gharahighehi and C Vens.
-“Diversification in Session-based News Recommender Systems”, under review in Personal and Ubiquitous Computing.
+“Diversification in Session-based News Recommender Systems”, submitted for the theme issue on [Intelligent Systems for Tackling Online Harms](https://www.springer.com/journal/779/updates/18096208) in of the journal of [Personal and Ubiquitous Computing](https://www.springer.com/journal/779/).

-This research is built on implementation by [Malte Ludewig and Dietmar Jannach](https://rn5l.github.io/session-rec/index.html) [1].
+This research is built on implementation by [Malte Ludewig, Noemi Mauro, Sara Latifi and Dietmar Jannach](https://rn5l.github.io/session-rec/index.html) [1].
 In this paper we make rule-based and neighborhood based session-based recommenders, diversity-aware using news article embeddings.

 Four datasets are used in this study: